Taki (Soulcalibur): Promotion and merchandise

 Namco released a Taki key chain figurine and a standing clock in its 1996 Soul Edge line, among other items such as window shades and table mats.
-Her default costume from Soulcalibur IV was made available as free downloadable content for the player character Estelle in action role-playing game Tales of the World: Radiant Mythology in 2009, as well as for Sackgirl in puzzle platformer LittleBigPlanet 3 in 2016.
+Her default costume from Soulcalibur IV was made available as free downloadable content for the player character Estelle in the action role-playing game Tales of the World: Radiant Mythology 2 in 2009, as well as for Sackgirl in puzzle platformer LittleBigPlanet 3 in 2016.

 A multitude of figures have also been released of the character, including two 4 in (10 cm) immobile figurines of Taki in her primary outfit from Soulcalibur II as part of Yujin's gashapon figure collections 'Namco Girls' Series 1 and 4, and Wave released a 1/8 scale 7.5 in (19 cm) garage kit figure of Taki from the same game in 2003.
 In 2006, Namco released a MegaHouse PVC statuette based upon promotional artwork of Taki for the game as part of a Soulcalibur III, set along with an alternative-color unmasked version with three interchangeable weapons for it to hold.
 Triad Toys released a 12 in (30 cm) action figure of Taki from Soulcalibur IV in red and blue versions in 2008.
 In 2007–2010, Futene Karada and Aya released two resin kits for Taki's appearances in her prime costumes in Soulcalibur III, 7 in (17 cm) (crouching) and 9.4 in (24 cm) (dashing), as well as an alternate version of the latter.
-A 19.5 inch (50 cm) high statue of Taki based on her appearance in Soulcalibur II was announced by First 4 Figures in 2017, with a 23 inch (59 cm) variant released as a pre-order exclusive through the company's website.
+A 19.5 inch (50 cm) high statue of Taki based on her appearance in Soulcalibur II was announced by First 4 Figures in 2017, with a 23-inch (59 cm) variant released as a pre-order exclusive through the company's website.